 In general, the accuracy of finite element results is dependent on how well the finite element model and its applied loading represent the actual part and loading conditions.
 Simplifications in geometry and how the mechanical interaction between connecting parts (such as bolted joints and weldments) represented in a finite element model can have a significant effect on the results.

-We perform Failure Analysis for clients in industries including manufacturing, petrochemical and energy.
+We perform Failure Analysis on numerous types of equipment for clients in industries including manufacturing, petrochemical and energy.